An Exclusive Nile Cruise Led by Expert Anthony Sattin

 On arrival your driver will take you to your hotel which is just a 30-minute drive away.
 The Sofitel Legend Old Cataract Aswan sits on the banks of the Nile in central Aswan, which has a much more relaxed and laid-back atmosphere than other Egyptian cities.

+This evening you'll meet by the hotel dock for a sunset boat cruise to Kitchener Island and a leisurely walk through the beautiful botanical gardens.
+Cruise back to the hotel for cocktails before dinner at your leisure.
 Enjoy your evening at the hotel and your last night on land before you embark on the Steam Ship Sudan tomorrow morning where your Nile cruise really begins.

 Over the next six days you'll experience a wealth of culture and history as you sail north along the Nile to Abydos and back down again to Luxor, stopping off at multiple places along the way with expert guides, and making the most of included activities onboard and on land.